 Our ethos is vegetarian and we are big supporters of Compassion in World Farming.
 However, we welcome the Go Vegan movement.
 It has brought a new level of awareness to environmental and animal welfare issues.
 So we always offer a vegan option while using carefully sourced dairy products in a few dishes, and eggs from our very happy ducks and chickens.

-For optimum gut health, Ayurveda favours plant based diets, and in particular, eating locally grown food in season.
-There is a strong Chinese or Asian influence in our cuisine.
-We create balance and harmony in the meal with different flavours, textures and colours which help nourish the whole body without overloading the gut.
-Ayurvedic recipes use spices to help you absorb vitamins and minerals and often combine rice and pulses to make a complete protein.
+Plant based diets, and in particular, eating locally grown food in season make for optimum gut health.
+And we also create balance and harmony in the meal with different flavours, textures and colours which help nourish the whole body without overloading the gut.
+Our recipes use spices to help you absorb vitamins and minerals and often combine rice and pulses to make a complete protein.
 For these reasons they are ideal for vegans.
 We seldom use meat substitutes such as vegan ‘bacon’ or ‘cheese’ in our food.
 We simply use a wide range of seasonal vegetables, grains and pulses and cook them in interesting ways.